-Parameter set Total relative error CPU time ratio (ASGQ/MC) CPU time ratio (QMC/MC)
+Parameter set Total relative error CPU time ratio $(ASGQ/MC)$ CPU time ratio $(QMC/MC)$

 Set 1 1% 6.7% 10%

 Set 2 0.2% 4.7% 1.4%

 Set 3 0.4% 3.8% 4.7%

 Set 4 2% 20% 10%

 Table 5.2: Summary of relative errors and computational gains, achieved by the different methods.
 In this table, we highlight the computational gains achieved by ASGQ and QMC over the MC method to meet a certain error tolerance.
-We note that the ratios are computed for the best configuration with the Richardson extrapolation for each method.
-We provide details about how we compute these gains, for each case, in Sections 5.2.1, 5.2.2, 5.2.3, and 5.2.4.
+We note that the ratios are computed for the best configuration with Richardson extrapolation for each method.
+We provide details about the way we compute these gains for each case in the following sections.

 In this section, we conduct our numerical experiments for three different scenarios: i) without Richardson extrapolation, ii) with (level 1) Richardson extrapolation, and iii) with (level 2) Richardson extrapolation.
 Figure 5.2 shows a comparison of the numerical complexity for each method under the three different scenarios.
-From this Figure, we conclude that, to achieve a relative error of 1%, the level 1 of the Richardson extrapolation is the optimal configuration for both the MC and the randomized QMC methods, and that the level 2 of the Richardson extrapolation is the optimal configuration for the ASGQ method.
+From this Figure, we conclude that to achieve a relative error of 1%, level 1 of Richardson extrapolation is the optimal configuration for both the MC and the randomized QMC methods, and level 2 of Richardson extrapolation is the optimal configuration for the ASGQ method.

-Figure 5.2: Comparing the numerical complexity of the different methods with the different configurations in terms of the level of Richardson extrapolation, for the case of parameter set 1 in Table 5.1. a) MC methods. b) QMC methods. d) ASGQ methods.
+Figure 5.2: Comparing the numerical complexity of the different methods with the different configurations in terms of the level of Richardson extrapolation. a) MC methods. b) QMC methods. d) ASGQ methods.

 We compare these optimal configurations for each method in Figure 5.3, and we show that both ASGQ and QMC outperform MC, in terms of numerical complexity.
-In particular, to achieve a total relative error of 1%, ASGQ coupled with the level 2 of the Richardson extrapolation requires approximately 6.7% of the work of MC coupled with the level 1 of the Richardson extrapolation, and QMC coupled with the level 1 of the Richardson extrapolation requires approximately 10% of the work of MC coupled with the level 1 of the Richardson extrapolation.
-We show more detailed outputs for the methods that are compared in Figure 5.3 in Appendix A.1.
+In particular, to achieve a total relative error of 1%, ASGQ coupled with level 2 of Richardson extrapolation requires approximately 6.7% of the work of MC coupled with level 1 of Richardson extrapolation, and QMC coupled with level 1 of Richardson extrapolation requires approximately 10% of the work of MC coupled with level 1 of Richardson extrapolation.
+We show more detailed outputs for the methods compared in Figure 5.3 in Appendix A.1.

 Figure 5.3: Computational work comparison for the different methods with the best configurations, as concluded from Figure 5.2, for the case of parameter set 1 in Table 5.1.
-This plot shows that, to achieve a relative error below 1%, ASGQ coupled with the level 2 of the Richardson extrapolation and QMC coupled with the level 1 of the Richardson extrapolation have a similar performance.
-Furthermore, they significantly outperform the MC method coupled with the level 1 of the Richardson extrapolation.
+This plot shows that to achieve a relative error below 1%, ASGQ coupled with level 2 of Richardson extrapolation and QMC coupled with level 1 of Richardson extrapolation have the same performance.
+Furthermore, they outperform significantly the MC method coupled with level 1 of Richardson extrapolation.

-In this section, we only conduct our numerical experiments for the case without the Richardson extrapolation, since the results show that we meet a small enough relative error tolerance without the need to apply the Richardson extrapolation.
+In this section, we only conduct our numerical experiments for the case without Richardson extrapolation, since the results show that we meet a small enough relative error tolerance without the need to apply Richardson extrapolation.
 We compare the different methods in Figure 5.4, and we determine that both ASGQ and QMC outperform MC, in terms of numerical complexity.
-In particular, to achieve a total relative error of approximately 0.2%, ASGQ requires approximately 4.7% of the work of MC, and that QMC requires approximately 1.4% of the work of MC.
-We show more detailed outputs for the methods that are compared in Figure 5.4 in Appendix A.2.
+In particular, to achieve a total relative error of about 0.2%, ASGQ requires approximately 4.7% of the work of MC, and QMC requires approximately 1.4% of the work of MC.
+We show more detailed outputs for the methods compared in Figure 5.4 in Appendix A.2.

 Figure 5.4: Computational work comparison for the different methods, for the case of parameter set 2 in Table 5.1.
-This plot shows that, to achieve a relative error below 1%, ASGQ and QMC have a similar performance and that they outperform the MC method significantly, in terms of computational time.
+This plot shows that to achieve a relative error below 1%, ASGQ and QMC have similar performance and they outperform the MC method significantly in terms of computational time.